Mohs Surgery is a remarkable technique, to completely remove skin cancer and offer the best possible cosmetic outcome.

 Skin Care Network have invested in the specialised surgical and laboratory facilities required to make Mohs surgery available in London.
 Leading Mohs surgeons, are also resident at our clinics.

 They are supported by specially trained, Mohs nursing and technical staff.
-Together, they offer the most advanced treatment for skin cancer possible, prevalent types such as Basal Cell Carcinoma, or Squamous Cell Carcinomas and less common cancers.
+Together, they offer the most advanced treatment for skin cancer possible, prevalent types such as basal, or squamous cell carcinomas and less common cancers, including lentigo maligna.

-Cure rates for BCC and SCC are over 99 per cent using Mohs, far higher than standard surgical, or other methods.
+Cure rates are well documented and higher than standard surgical, or other methods.
 If you would like to talk to us about Mohs surgery in London, by all means call, or arrange a personal consultation.